Skip to main content

 HID Interface

-With the CDC (Virtual Serial) interface, USB also includes HID (Human Interface Device) Class.
-A USB connected computer/phone (any OS) will see Serial+Keyboard+Mouse devices on the same USB cable (composite device).
-The Serial interface is used to communicate with the engine.
-This works just like all other interfaces, such as I2C.
+The USB connection presents itself as CDC (Virtual Serial) Class, but it also includes HID (Human Interface Device) Class.
+A connected computer/phone will see Serial+Keyboard+Mouse devices on the same USB cable (composite device), no matter what OS is being used.

-Mouse DataUse
+DataUse

 Byte 0Buttons (bitmask: Left=1, Right=2, Middle=4)